-For adults, use 4-point restraints (ideally with one arm up and the opposite arm down) or use a sheet to carefully wrap the patient before applying a Reeves-type stretcher.
-For patients 12 years and under, use 3-point restraints (two arms, one leg) or use a sheet to carefully wrap the patient before applying a Reeves-type stretcher.
+ADULT: For adults, use 4-point restraints (ideally with one arm up and the opposite arm down) or use a sheet to carefully wrap the patient before applying a ReevesTM-type stretcher.

+PEDIATRIC: For patients less than 13 years of age, use 3-point restraints (two arms, one leg) or use a sheet to carefully wrap the patient before applying a ReevesTM-type stretcher.